-Cash maternity benefits: Twelve months of insurance coverage before the expected date of childbirth.
+Cash maternity benefits: The insured woman must have at least 12 months of coverage before the expected date of childbirth.

 Benefits are payable abroad only if there is a reciprocal agreement.

 Sickness and Maternity Benefits

 Sickness benefit: No statutory benefits are provided.
 (The labor code requires employers to provide paid sick leave.)